 JESSE HETT - Jesse Hett was born in a town called Newton, Kansas.
 After that, he learned to walk and talk and ride a bike and do a bunch of other stuff.
 He also moved to a lot of different places, and now lives in Oakland, California.
 His comedy has been described as “Really great” by a lot of people and “Not really that great” by fewer people.
 Jesse performs at clubs and colleges and warehouses and furniture stores and bars all over the place.

 NICOLE CALASICH -Nicole Calasich is a comedian and generally a winner.
-Based in San Francisco, she performs regularly at major clubs and intimate rooms, not least of which include the SF Punchline, Cobb’s, Lost Weekend Video, the San Jose Improv and Doc's Lab.
+Based in San Francisco, she performs regularly at major clubs and intimate rooms, including the SF Punchline, Cobb’s, Lost Weekend Video, the San Jose Improv and Doc's Lab.
 Her humor is big words smartcool and her penchant for incisive audience rapport is the dumbest.
-She's performed all over the country and opened for hilarious talents like Dan Cummins, Iliza Shlesinger, Myq Kaplan, and Adam Newman.
-The two monthly shows she runs in SF - Attractive Camp and Brave New Jokes - are top drawer events, sure, but are best seen as a long-con to one day meet the vampire who made Pharrell and Gwen Stefani live forever.
+She's performed all over the country and opened for hilarious acts like Dan Cummins, Iliza Shlesinger, Myq Kaplan, and Adam Newman.
+Nicole produces three monthly shows in the Bay Area: Attractive Camp, Brave New Jokes, and Jokelandish.
+These are top-drawer comedy events, sure, but are also humble offerings to the great and powerful Xenu.
+Nicole is available for bookings until the Scientologists find her.